na-talia/git-test/README.md

 This command sends the branch commits to your remote repository.

-Git Push Command - Git Commands - Edureka
+Git Push Command - Git Commands

 Usage: git push –all [variable name]

 This command pushes all branches to your remote repository.

-Git Push Command - Git Commands - Edureka
+Git Push Command - Git Commands

 Usage: git push [variable name] :[branch name]